hengrumay/hengrumay.github.io/_posts/2017-12-22-MenuPlannerHelper.md

 #### APPLICATION EXTENSIONS:

--- One could apply the <!--same techniques-->recipe-difficulty-tagger to other (online and/or analog) recipe collection. <!--e.g. NYT Cooking etc.-->
+-- One could apply the recipe-difficulty-tagger to other (online and/or analog) recipe collection. <!--e.g. NYT Cooking etc.-->

 -- We could also assess if similar ingredient and instruction topic features overlap across different recipe collections for difficulty.
 There may be a ‘universal’ set of features that could be approximated (and updated) to tag recipes for difficulty.